mdolin/wallet/README.md

 Alternatively, we can use [golang-migrate](https://github.com/golang-migrate/migrate) to manage our database migrations.

 ## Test Wallet API
-In a separate terminal, for graphical user interface [Postman](https://www.postman.com/) can be used, or [curl](https://curl.se/) command-line tool.
+For graphical user interface [Postman](https://www.postman.com/) can be used, or [curl](https://curl.se/) command-line tool in a separate terminal.

 ### Add new user
 ```